-CHECKING LUBRICANT LEVEL AND FILLING GEARCASE
+CHECKING LUBRICANT LEVEL AND REFILLING GEARCASE

-- 1. Place the outboard in a vertical operating position. - 2.
-Remove the front vent plug and rear vent plug. - 3.
-Remove the fill/drain plug.
-Place the lubricant tube into the fill/drain plug hole and add lubricant until it appears at the front vent hole.
-At this time install the front vent plug and sealing washer.
+- 1. Place outboard in a vertical operating position. - 2.
+Remove vent plug and fill/drain plug. - 3.
+Remove fill screw and place lubricant tube into the fill hole.

+4. Add lubricant until it appears at the vent hole.